prosolotechnologies/prosolo/docs/setupenvironment.md

 	- configuration for mysql server (update host, database, user and password)
 	- configuration for hibernate (nothing to configure here)
 - **prosolo_main_config.xml** - configuration file for prosolo-main application
+	- formatDB - **true** deletes mysql, mongodb and elasticsearch and initialize new data.
+Use this first time and then set it to **false**
+	- default-user - user with admin privileges in Prosolo
+	- mongo-db-config - configuration for mongodb database.
+	- app-config (developer-email should be changed.
+Other settings could stay as default)
+	- email-notifier/activated should be false to prevent application from sending emails
+	- analytical-server (if analytical server runs per default settings, it can stay as default)
+- **prosolo_analytical_config.xml**	- configuration file for prosolo-analytical application
+	- init/formatDB **true** will format cassandra database
+	- init/formatES **true** will format elasticsearch indexes
+	- dbconfig - configuration of cassandra database
+	- scheduler-config/quartz-jobs/job/activated **true** to activate specific job to run based on its schedule
+	- scheduler-config/quartz-jobs/job/on-startup **true** to activate specific job at application startup.
+Used only for testing purposes.

 - **prosolo_analytics_config.xml** - configuration file for prosolo-analytics application